Microtia: Hearing

-It is important to note that not all children with aural atresia are candidates for atresia repair.
+Not all children with aural atresia are candidates for atresia repair.
 Candidacy for atresia surgery is based on the hearing test (audiogram) and CT scan imaging.
 If a canal is built where one does not exist, minor complications can arise from the body's natural tendency to heal an open wound closed.
 Repairing aural atresia is a very detailed and complicated surgical procedure which requires an expert in atresia repair.
 While complications from this surgery can arise, the risk of complications is greatly reduced when using a highly experienced otologist.
 Atresia patients who opt for surgery will temporarily have the canal packed with gelatin sponge and silicone sheeting to prevent closure.
 The timing of ear canal reconstruction (canalplasty) depends on the type of external ear (Microtia) repair desired by the patient and family.
 Two surgical teams in the USA are currently able to reconstruct the canal at the same time as the external ear in a single surgical stage (one stage ear reconstruction).

 In cases where a later surgical reconstruction of the external ear of the child might be possible, positioning of the BAHA implant is critical.
 It may be necessary to position the implant further back than usual to enable successful reconstructive surgery – but not so far as to compromise hearing performance.
 If the reconstruction is ultimately successful, it is easy to remove the percutaneous BAHA abutment.
 If the surgery is unsuccessful, the abutment can be replaced and the implant re-activated to restore hearing.